Developing Retention Through a User-Centered Approach

 Our target was to deploy a best in class native app on iOS and Android within a year.
 KPIs: Convert 25% of the current client portfolio the first year and decrease the number of calls to the after-sales department by 22,000.

 The C-App was going to be the cornerstone of Cetelem - Alphacredit business model evolution, pushing self-care and users-oriented content through digital channels.
-It showcased the company modernization while allowing us to catch up with the competition while being consistent with the BNP Fortis ecological values.
+It showcased the company modernisation while allowing us to catch up with the competition while being consistent with the BNP Fortis ecological values.

 The approach